 Regardless of the purpose of your property, it requires adequate security for all occupants and assets inside.
 Even digital assets require a suitable physical security presence.
 Otherwise, your property could fall victim to stolen or lost data.

-Not to mention, as digital and physical spaces merge, security convergence will also occur, combining both physical security and cybersecurity.
+Not to mention, as digital and physical spaces merge, security convergence will also occur, combining both physical security and cybersecurity (and sometimes even AI security).
 As a result, security will become even more essential in protecting properties from a holistic perspective.
 This means physical security will require the same attention as digital security efforts.

 How to do a physical security assessment